11th Circuit Hears Appeal in Stock Fraud Scheme Targeting Vulnerable Investors

 “There was no evidence of drug dealing.
 It has absolutely nothing to do with this case,” he said.

-Appellate counsel for the Department of Justice is maintaining that the “probative value of the evidence was high” in connection with the drug-dealing statements.
+Appellate counsel for the Department of Justice maintains that the cross-examination was appropriate because the “probative value of the evidence was high.”

 “[The witness’s] willingness to deny a statement that he made months earlier to the FBI established that he was not credible and harbored a strong bias in Sgarro’s favor,” Assistant U.S. Attorney Jason Wu argued to the 11th Circuit.